hugocen/freqtrade-gym/README.md

 ## TODO
-- [x] Update the strategy for loadinf the trained model for backtesting and real trading.
+- [x] Update the strategy for loadinf the trained model for backtesting and real trading. (baseline)
 - [ ] The features name and total feature number(freqtradegym.py line 89) have to manually match in the indicator strategy and in freqtradegym.
 I would like to come up with a way to set up features in config file.
-- [ ] RLlib example.
+- [x] RLlib example.
+- [ ] Update the strategy for loadinf the trained model for backtesting and real trading (RLlib).
 - [ ] NEAT example.

 # DISCLAIMER